The 12 Most Consequential White House Chiefs of Staff, Ranked

 Who is the current White House chief of staff?

-Susie Wiles, who took office in January 2025 as the first woman to hold the job.
+Susie Wiles, who took office in January 2025 as the first woman to hold the job and remains in the role as of July 2026.
+She disclosed an early-stage breast cancer diagnosis in March 2026 and said she would continue serving.
 She is included in this ranking on her documented record to date, but her final standing cannot be assessed until her tenure is complete.

 Sources